Devon-Peroutky/OneDir/Server/ftpserver/README.md

 I had several servers in here, they have all been merged into the best one.

-The server handles all the tpyicals things already, with a few extras for demos.
+The server handles all the topical things already, with a few extras for demos.

 I have modified the authenticator to read from a database instead loading every user into before the server starts.
 There is a better option, but it seems like we will not be allowed to use it.